-With a choice of 29 A Levels, three BTECs in Digital Production, Sport and Business, along with the Extended Project Qualification, our Sixth Form provision is one of best and we have over 180 pupils in our Years 12 and 13.
-Our subject option blocks are created around your choices and so we offer a greater freedom of choice.
+With a choice of 29 A Levels, three BTECs in Digital Production, Sport and Business, along with the Extended Project Qualification, our Sixth Form provision is one of the best in Gloucestershire and we have over 180 pupils in our Years 12 and 13.
+Our subject option blocks are created around your options to offer greater freedom and to ensure you can choose the subjects that you’ll excel in.
+This, combined with our Learning Support Department and Gifted and Talented Programme, ensure genuine individualised learning for each pupil.

 The Wycliffe experience is more than what happens in the classroom.
 We nurture mind, body and soul through our diverse extra-curricular programme.
 Embracing the eccentric is the norm at Wycliffe, where we offer a wide range of clubs from the traditional skills such as Beekeeping to the 21st Century ones of Cryptology and Green Car Racing.